 The Python Imaging Library has been dead for years, and cannot be installed via pip.
 There is a supported fork called Pillow which adds Python 3 support and such, but a single trivial API change breaks compatibility.

 In general the change is from `import Image` to `from PIL import Image`.
 Affected files are `actions/real_sprite.py`, `ast/alt_sprites.py` and `main.py`.
 Other than that, Pillow has made no architectural changes at all, and NML works perfectly with the new dependency.

-#2 Updated by ThomasWinwood about 4 years ago
+#2 Updated by ThomasWinwood over 4 years ago

 - % Done changed from 0 to 100

 Ah, I see the problem.
 I installed NML through PyPI, which hasn't been updated since 2012 - well before revisions 013ceeaee4d1 and ab7e104b7811 added Pillow support.
 I didn't check the repository before reporting the bug, because I assumed PyPI had the latest available stable version.

 I guess I'm asking for more regular updates pushed to PyPI, since it's rather severely outdated as is - PyPI is how Python users expect to install tools like NML.